dti-research/frankr/README.md

 ## Acknowledgements

-Frankr is originally authored by [@pantor](https://github.com/pantor) from which this standalone package is build.
+Frankr is originally authored by Lars Berscheid from KIT [@pantor](https://github.com/pantor) from which this standalone package is build.

 ## Versions